 It is often a difficult task to decide whether to send your student to school in the morning if they complain of being sick.
 Here are some guidelines that we follow:

-- FEVER – If you child has a fever of 101 or more, they should stay home until they have had no fever for 24 hours (without the use of fever reducing medicines such as Tylenol or Ibuprofen).
+- FEVER – If your child has a fever of 100.4 or more, they should stay home until they have had no fever for 24 hours (without the use of fever reducing medicines such as Tylenol or Ibuprofen).
 If you treat a student with fever reducing medication before they come to school, the fever can return and your child may still be contagious.

 - DIARRHEA AND VOMITING – One event of watery diarrhea or an episode of vomiting with other symptoms are reasons to keep your child home.